Top – en

 Introduction

-The groundbreaking generative documentary about visionary musician and artist Brian Eno — an innovative cinematic experience that changes with each screening — will be shown nationwide for an extra two days this August
+The groundbreaking generative documentary about visionary musician and artist Brian Eno — an innovative cinematic experience that changes with each screening

 For the past 50 years, Brian Eno has been at the forefront of musical creativity, technology and artistic innovation in his work as a musician, producer, activist, visual artist and self-described “sonic landscaper”.

 With access to hundreds of hours of never-before-seen footage and previously unreleased music from Eno’s own archives, Gary Hustwit’s documentary Eno employs groundbreaking technology to accomplish something that’s never been done before: a film that’s different every time it’s shown.
-Working with creative technologist Brendan Dawes, Hustwit co-developed a bespoke generative software called “Brain One” for the project, which edits the film to present a unique version on each viewing, meaning it always evolves — just like Eno himself.
+Working with creative technologist Brendan Dawes, Hustwit co-developed a bespoke generative software called “Brain One” for the project, which edits the film to present a unique version on each viewing, meaning it always evolves — just like Eno himself

 “Much of Brian’s career has been about enabling creativity in himself and others, through his role as a producer but also through his collaborations on projects like the Oblique Strategies cards or the music app Bloom.
 I think of Eno as an art film about creativity, with the output of Brian’s 50-year career as its raw material.
 What I’m trying to do is to create a cinematic experience that’s as innovative as Brian’s approach to music and art.”